AVG Technologies: AVG Secure Browser

+AVG PC TuneUp

+AVG PC TuneUp is a software suite for Microsoft Windows computers that allows users to "manage, maintain, optimize, configure, and troubleshoot a computer system."

 Controversy

 In May 2012, AVG Technologies issued a copyright claim, referred to as a 'takedown request,' for a YouTube video of 1987 pop song "Never Gonna Give You Up", performed by British singer Rick Astley.
 The video was restored within 24 hours by YouTube.
 The video's name refers to the internet meme commonly referred to as 'Rickrolling,' where someone pranks others by tricking them into going to the video.

-AVG's browser add-on, AVG Secure Search, has been criticized as being adware, since it is frequently bundled with other software and is often mistakenly installed, and exhibits malware-like behavior.
-AVG Secure Search is also advertised to users of the free versions of AVG products.
-Although the add-on offers legitimate malware-blocking capabilities, the default behavior of changing the web browser's default search engine, homepage, and new tab page to AVG Secure Search is reminiscent of a potentially unwanted program (PUP), problems uninstalling the add-on have been widely reported, and the add-on could potentially make a web browser more vulnerable to attacks.
+In 2016, AVG's browser add-on, AVG Secure Search, was criticized as being adware, for being bundled with other software and mistakenly installed.
+AVG Secure Search was also advertised to users of the free versions of AVG products.
+Some reviews at the time noted that, although the add-on offers legitimate malware-blocking capabilities, the default behavior of changing the web browser's default search engine, homepage, and new tab page to AVG Secure Search was reminiscent of a potentially unwanted program (PUP), problems uninstalling the add-on were reported, and the add-on could potentially make a web browser more vulnerable to attacks.
+Later, AVG fixed these problems in its browser extension.